Easy Beer Bread

 Lol Beth!
 Thanks.

 Yummy!
-This looks delicious and I wish I could say I knew how it smells too!
+This was delicious and super easy!
 Thank you for sharing this!

 Thank you Luci!

-This looks like a fantastic bread recipe.
+This was a fantastic bread recipe.
 I love the healthy ingredients.
-I will have to try this.

 Thanks Katie!